Your cookie preferences

 How much does it cost to run an air fryer?

-The air fryer is one of the biggest revolutions in cooking in recent years.
-Not only does it deliver healthier, crisper food than conventional frying, it’s very energy-efficient.
-No wonder the market is projected to grow by 7% a year from now until 2032.
-More and more people are discovering that air fryers do more than offer a simple healthy alternative to frying food: you can cook all kinds of meals in them, and some models are capable of baking, roasting and even grilling too.
-All of this makes them a viable alternative to using your electricity-guzzling oven.
+More and more people are discovering that air fryers are a viable alternative to using your energy-guzzling oven.
 Read on to discover how much energy an air fryer uses in comparison to your oven and how much money you could save every time you use it.

 Ben Gallizzi author headshot